microcks/microcks.io/content/documentation/guides/integration/microcks-hub.md

 - Is the Hub a Postman alternative?
 No. The Hub complements Postman by distributing mocks and conformance suites for enterprise workflows.
 See the [announcement](/blog/microcks-hub-announcement/#enthusiastic) for details.
 - Can I run a private Hub?
 The built‑in integration targets the public Hub.
 For private catalogs, rely on Importers pointing to your internal repositories.

+  > **Note:** Running a private Hub is a common community request and is currently a work in progress.
+  > We welcome contributions on this feature: [GitHub Issue #118](https://github.com/microcks/hub.microcks.io/issues/118).